 So what are the typical features of a designer fan? :

-- Motor – Is an ECM/DC very low energy, high performance
+- Motor – They use a ECM/DC very low energy, high performance motor

-- Blades – Solid light-wood blades, usually hand finished, painted and balanced in sets
+- Blades – Solid light-wood carved blades, usually hand finished, painted and balanced in sets

-- Control – Hand held wifi 6-speed remotes, sometimes 4G technology
+- Control – Hand held wifi 6-speed remotes, sometimes using 4G technology

-- Quietness – There should be no noise from the motor, no hums or buzzes from the capacitors or motor windings
+- Quietness – There should be no noise whatsoever from the motor.
+No annoying hums or buzzes from the capacitors, motor windings or motor plates

 At the end of the day style, beauty and design matter unless you enjoy living in a communist era housing project.
-They matter because it is your home and work environment that you care about and it speaks about you to others when you invite them in.
+They matter because it is your home and work environment that you care about and it speaks about your values to others when you invite them into your space.